STUDIO OR IN-HOME PHOTOSHOOT

 Now you know that it depends on the kind of photos you want and the things/details you want to preserve.

-There’s no right answer for everyone, but there’s a right answer for you.
+There isn’t a right answer for everyone, but there’s a right answer for you.